lakiw/pcfg_cracker/docs/source/next_function.rst

 - This may seem like a fairly straightforward representation but it probably took me over a year of my PhD research to think of this optimization.

-- Now techniclaly a PCFG is not a Tree.
-By default it is better representat as a Directed Acyclic Graph (DAG).
+- Now technically a PCFG is not a Tree.
+By default it is better represented as a Directed Acyclic Graph (DAG).
 If you squint these may look a lot like a tree but way more complicated.

 .. image:: image/dag.png
   :width: 100